Paris Pont de la Concorde Bridge in France

 Pont de la Concorde peirs

-Now when it comes to the public transport in Paris you could utilise the Metro and the Concorde stop via lines 1, 8 or 12, or alternatively you have the Invalides stop via lines 8 or 13 on the Metro, or line C if you are travelling on the RER trains.
-However, there is also a Batobus water bus stop located close by, and you will find that many of the bus tours like l’OpenTour also stop nearby as well.
+Now when it comes to using Paris public transport you could utilise the Metro and the Concorde stop via lines 1, 8 or 12, or alternatively you have the Invalides stop via lines 8 or 13 on the Metro, or line C if you are travelling on the RER trains.
+However, there is also a Batobus water bus stop located close by, and you will find that many of the bus tours like Paris Tootbus tours also stop nearby as well.